notCroptu/GarPic/README.md

 - Runs connect/install/launch commands on specified targets.
 - Disconnects all previous connections for cleanup.

-### GPS and Camera Permissions
+### Permissions

-For the counter that is stopped when the player is moving, GPS is necessary, which is accessible using Unity's Location Services, for which the (Old) Input system already provides a variable of `Input.location`.
+An example oif permissions necessary for the project would be the counter that is stopped when the player is moving, for which we need GPS, which is accessible using Unity's Location Services, for which the (Old) Input system already provides a variable of `Input.location`.

 [Unity Documentation - LocationService](https://docs.unity3d.com/6000.1/Documentation/ScriptReference/LocationService.html)